tlm9201/RoadBook/README.md

 # RoadBook

-Track, log and save automated driving statistics such as distance, time, and weather.
+Track, log, and save automated driving statistics such as distance, time, and weather.

 ## Installation
 Clone this repository and import into **Android Studio**